Philco: Demise

-Ford dropped the computer business a few years into its owership of the company.
+Ford dropped the computer business a few years into its ownership of the company.

 In 1973, a complete line of breakthrough refrigerators was introduced, consisting of eight side-by-side "Cold Guard" models, which used about one-third less electricity than comparable competitive makes.
-But by January of 1974, Ford was eager to rid itself of the home products in Philco's lines, which was not doing well.
+But by January 1974, Ford was eager to rid itself of the home products in Philco's lines, which was not doing well.
 Negotiations with appliance maker White Consolidated Industries (WCI) started in January, but were called off in March.
 By September, Ford and GTE Sylvania – Philco's largest competitor – announced the sale of the non-automotive parts of the business, with the exception of the new refrigerator range, which Ford also kept.
 The deal closed on December 11.

 In 1977, GTE sold Philco International to earlier suitor White Consolidated Industries.
 (In 1986, WCI was bought by AB Electrolux.)

-The company (as well as the Sylvania brand name) was acquired from GTE by Philips in 1981 so that Philips could gain the rights to use its trademark in the United States.
-Philco had been able to keep Philips from using its trademark because of the similar-sounding names, so Philips had sold its products in the United States under the name "Norelco".
+The company (as well as the Sylvania brand name) was acquired from GTE by Philips (NAP) in 1981 so that NAP could use its trademark in the United States.
+Philco had been able to keep NAP from using its trademark because of the similar-sounding names, so NAP had sold its products in the United States under the name "Norelco".
+In 1987, NAP became a wholly owned subsidiary of Dutch electronics company Philips.
 Philips later used the Philco name for promotional consumer electronics and licensed the name for private brands and retro-style consumer electronics.
 Philips also licensed the Philco brand name to Funai for digital converter boxes for analog TVs in the USA.
 As of September 2019, the US website is no longer functioning.